theislab/cellucid/assets/js/app/community-annotations/REPO_SETUP.md

 The template includes:

 - `validate.yml`: validates `annotations/config.json` and all `annotations/users/*.json`
-- `build-consensus.yml`: builds `annotations/consensus/merged.json` on each push

-These workflows run entirely in GitHub and keep the repo consistent for all collaborators.
+This workflow runs entirely in GitHub and keeps the repo consistent for all collaborators.

+### About consensus compilation

+This template does **not** commit a pre-merged consensus artifact (like `merged.json`) to the repo.

+Instead, on **Pull** Cellucid:

+- Lists `annotations/users/*.json` and the optional `annotations/moderation/merges.json`
+- Downloads only files whose GitHub `sha` changed since your last Pull (cached locally per `datasetId + owner/repo@branch + user.id`)
+- Compiles the merged suggestions + consensus view in the browser

+From the sidebar you can download a locally-built `consensus.json` snapshot for downstream usage.

 ---